jimmykurian/Reactivities/client-app/docs/app/features/activities/dashboard/ActivityDashboard/functions/default.md

 The rendered ActivityDashboard component.

+## Author

+Jimmy Kurian

 ## Component

+ActivityDashboard

+## Description

+The ActivityDashboard component displays a list of activities and their details or a form for editing/creating activities.

 ## Remarks

-This component serves as the dashboard to display a list of activities.
+This component serves as the main dashboard for managing activities.
+It conditionally renders the `ActivityList`, `ActivityDetails`, and `ActivityForm` components based on the state from the MobX store.
-It uses the `Grid.Column` component from Semantic UI to structure the layout and the `List` component to contain the `ActivityList` component.
-The `ActivityDetails` component is conditionally rendered to display details of the selected activity from the MobX store context.
-Additionally, the `ActivityForm` component is conditionally rendered for creating or editing activities.

 ## Example